MassOS-Linux/MassOS/README.md

 # IMPORTANT NOTICE
 Official development of MassOS was ceased at the end of 2022.
 Unless otherwise stated, any subsequent code commits beyond this date are done purely for experimental purposes; they are NOT indicative of any upcoming release, should NOT be considered stable/usable, and will NOT be given any support whatsoever.
-See [changelog.md in the development branch](https://github.com/MassOS-Linux/MassOS/blob/development/changelog.md) for more information.
+See [changelog.md in the development branch](https://github.com/MassOS-Linux/MassOS/blob/development/changelog.md) for more information, including how to download builds based on these experimental commits.

 # MassOS
 This is the main source repository for the [MassOS](https://massos.org) operating system.